dirigiblelabs/curriculum-2017/IvoYakov/DirigibleDoc/Guides/CreateDatabaseTable.md

 ## Prerequisites
 You must have an empty Dirigible Project Created.</br>
-Go back to the [previous task](https://github.com/dirigiblelabs/curriculum/blob/master/IvoYakov/DirigibleDoc/Guides/CreateProject.md) to find out how to create one.
+Go back to the [Create a Project in Dirigible](https://github.com/dirigiblelabs/curriculum/blob/master/IvoYakov/DirigibleDoc/Guides/CreateProject.md) task to find out how to create one.

 ## Steps